Last updated on June 24th, 2020 at 03:42 pm

 How To Save Money On Camping Supplies

-If this is your families first every camping excursion buy as little as possible and borrow all that you can.
-This will allow you to make sure that your family really does enjoy camping before you invest money in a tent, sleeping bags and all the other things you think campers need.
+If this is your family’s first ever camping excursion, buy as little as possible and borrow all that you can.
+This will allow you to make sure that your family enjoys camping before you invest several hundred dollars in a tent or thousands of dollars into a travel trailer.

 Even camping supplies go on sale as summer turns to fall.

 This differs from borrowing because you are purchasing articles together with friends and then using them at different times.
-Most people camp perhaps 2 to 3 weeks a year at most, so there is time in the season to share your stuff with others.
-Pick your friends or family wisely for this though, as it takes just the right friends to do this with and will require some written rules so that feelings are not hurt when lets say the tent breaks on your camping outing and the other couple expects you to pay the whole replacement cost even though it was a normal wear and tear break.
+Most people camp perhaps 2 to 3 weeks a year at most so there is time in the season to share your stuff with others.

-If you simply don’t have many items to sell, with a little more time you could earn the money for what you need through point programs.
-I have a list of 17+ programs that can help, as well as a plan for earning $30 each and every month with Swagbucks without filling in a single survey.
+If you simply don’t have many items to sell, then with a little more time, you could earn money for what you need through point programs.
+I have a list of 17+ programs that can help you make up to an extra $100 a month.

 How To Save Money On Each And Every Camping Trip

-By planning ahead you can think through how to simplify recipes for campground cooking.
-For instance you can make up homemade baking mix that you can use for pancakes and biscuits and even a quick pizza dough, oatmeal packets, cookie dough, and even freezer bag crockpot meals (if you are RVing it like we do) which will save you time at the campground and money.
+By planning ahead, you can think through how to simplify recipes for campground cooking.
+For instance, you can make up a homemade baking mix that you can use for pancakes and biscuits and even quick pizza dough, oatmeal packets, cookie dough, and even freezer bag crockpot meals (if you are RV-ing it as we do), which will save you time at the campground and money.

-Nothing is worse than getting out to your campsite and realizing you forgot the tinfoil that half your recipes need forcing you to pay premium price for it at the campground store.
+Nothing is worse than getting out to your campsite and realizing you forgot the tinfoil that half your recipes need, forcing you to pay a premium price for it at the campground store.
 A master list stops this expensive problem in its tracks.
-Here is a basic outline of what to put on your master camping list.
+Here is my essential camping list that includes a free printable version that you can download and use.

-Bring along basic first aid items as well as Tylenol, Cough Drops, Benadryl and those monthly unmentionables.
+Bring along basic first aid items as well as Tylenol, cough drops (these are a staple at our house for knocking a scratchy cough to the curb), Benadryl, and those monthly unmentionables.

-These should go on your master list (number 8) but I listed them separate because it took me a few camping trips to realize that all these items should make it on my master list because you just never know and camp store Benadryl has high mark up, but when your daughter has a swollen face from mosquito bites that the bug spray didn’t seem to stop her from getting, you will pay anything to make the sweet thing feel better.
+These should go on your master list (number 8), but I listed them separately because it took me a few camping trips to realize that all these items should make it on my master list.
+After all, you just never know and camp store Benadryl has a high mark-up, but when your daughter has a swollen face from mosquito bites that the bug spray didn’t seem to stop her from getting, you will pay anything to make the sweet thing feel better.

-The weather app may say 10 days of full sun ahead, but it isn’t always right and some rain may fall on your camping getaway.
-Instead of letting rain send you to the movies and dinner out in a nearby town thus emptying you pocket book, plan what to do should rain fall before you even leave the house.
-Here are 10 rainy day camping ideas that have worked for our family over the years, that are fairly inexpensive, another treasure trove of great ideas are these camping activity bags not all of them could be done in the rain but most of them could be and many of the supplies for the bags could be purchased at dollar stores.
+The weather app may say ten days of full sun ahead, but it isn’t always right and some rain may fall on your camping getaway.
+Instead of letting rain send you to the movies and dinner out in a nearby town, thus emptying your pocketbook, plan what to do for rain fall before you even leave the house.
+Here are ten rainy day camping ideas that have worked for our family over the years that are reasonably inexpensive.

 - 10 Ways To Keep Children Busy When Camping In The Rain